Sandy beaches and bays near Wick

 Not too far from Wick is Keiss Beach.
 There are miles of sandy Caithness shoreline for you to explore here, especially when the tide is out.
 Its only a short walk from the village of Keiss, and around here you will find some public parking.
 Do be aware that there are no other public facilities here.
 There are plenty of cool things to see here too, including old World War II defences (although they are starting to succumb to nature) and a beautiful old harbour.
 It was built in 1832 and still in use today.

-Dunnet Beach is a wide, sweeping expanse of sand that is without doubt one of Britain’s best beaches.
+Dunnet Bay is a wide, sweeping expanse of sand that is without doubt one of Britain’s best beaches.
 Whatever season of the year you visit, you’ll find plenty of space for yourself here whether you want to walk with the dog or sit and have a picnic whilst enjoying the view.
 Stretching over 2 miles, these rolling sand dunes feel like something out of a movie.
 And the large waves also make it a hotspot for surfers and windsurfers too!

 If you are heading north to visit John O’Groats and Duncansby Head Lighthouse, you may want to stop off half-way in between them for some beach fun.
-Sannick Beach is an unimposing stretch of beach which can offer glimpses of wildlife, including seals in the water and occasionally on shore.
+Bay of Sannick is an unimposing stretch of beach which can offer glimpses of wildlife, including seals in the water and occasionally on shore.
 Keep in mind that this is a local beach, and as such there are no facilities.

 Peedie Sands … a hidden gem